Prosecutors: Aaron Hernandez said 'What's up now?' as he shot, killed 2 men

 In questioning Bradley's trustworthiness, Baez also showed some of the demonstrative lawyering that was evident when he successfully defended Casey Anthony in 2011.

-In a particularly dramatic moment, Baez said de Abreu was 5-foot-7 inches tall, and then told Hernandez to stand up and show off his large, physical frame.
+In a particularly dramatic moment, Baez said de Abreu was 5-foot-7 inches tall, and then told Hernandez to stand up and show off his large frame.

 "If Aaron has a beef with someone 5-foot-7 inches tall, he doesn't have to go and get a gun to set him straight," Baez said.
-"If he's being tried by someone who's 5-foot-7 inches tall, he doesn't have to wait two hours to make do on it if he's such a hothead.
+"If he's being tried by someone who's 5-foot-7 inches tall, he doesn't have to wait two hours to make do on it, if he's such a hothead.
 That's ridiculous.
 It's absurd."